wcm-io-caravan/caravan-commons/hal/README.md

 A JSON HAL (Hypertext Application Language) library to document JSON output.
 Further information is available on the [HAL specification](http://stateless.co/hal_specification.html).

 Central component is the HalResource class which wraps HAL operations around a Jackson ObjectNode.
 It offers methods to manipulate links and embedded resources.
-These work directly on the passed ObjectNode, hence no serializer is neccessary anymore.
+These work directly on the passed ObjectNode, hence no serializer is necessary anymore.

 Creating a HAL resource
 -----------------------